CommunityVB/Community.VisualBasic/README.md

 - Easily build using Visual Studio 16.8+.
 - Easily leverage in any .NET 5 project... including targeting the Blazor platform.
 - It is a stated goal from the beginning that the project not be 100% compatible with .NET 5 WinForms VisualBasic library as some things will have to give considering we are attempting to reach cross-platform capability; with that said, where possible compatibility will be strived for and maintained.
-- Rather than throw a New PlatformNotSupportedException, will *ifdef* the functionality out for the time being; I suspect that it would be better to tell the consumer of the library that something doesn't work immediately rather than have to test everything for functionality.
-With that said, will review this later and possibly leverage attributes.
+- In addition to throwing a New PlatformNotSupportedException, will leverage *obsolete* attributes for functionality that will not work so that the consumer of the package will no quickly that something will most likely fail.
 - Review all code for functionality on, at minimum, Windows and Debian Linux - with primary evaluation of Linux debugging taking place directly in Visual Studio thanks to WSL2.
-- Evaluate using the same namespace as the original.
-Currently experimenting with code under the Community.VisualBasic namespace; there is the possibility that could utilize Microsoft.VisualBasic as the namespace and do some substitution magic in the project file.
-Need to explore this more.
 - During this process, refactoring the code (where possible - without breaking functionality) so that default Visual Studio settings code analysis warnings are fixed.
 - Additional functionality may be added, TBD at a later date.

+## Future

+Once project is the a solid state regarding **existing functionality**, will be considering new functionality to take things into the future.
+So if you have ideas that you think might be considered, please start the conversation in the discussions.

 ## Further Discussion